-I received my Ph.D. in Developmental Psychology from North Carolina State University.
-I came to Maryville College in 2006 and am now an Associate Professor of Psychology and a Certified Sex Educator from the American Association of Sex Educators, Counselors, and Therapists (AASECT).
-I am also a member of Advanced Sexuality Educators and Trainers (ASET) and the Society for the Scientific Study of Sexuality (SSSS) (Click here for vitae).
+I came to Maryville College in 2006, after receiving my Ph.D. in Developmental Psychology from North Carolina State University and am now an Associate Professor of Psychology and a Certified Sex Educator from the American Association of Sex Educators, Counselors, and Therapists (AASECT).
+I am also a member of the Advanced Sexuality Educators and Trainers (ASET) fellowship and the Society for the Scientific Study of Sexuality (SSSS) (Click here to see my full vitae).

 I believe that teaching is the most important thing that I do so I spend a great deal of time focusing on the best possible experience for my students.
 I am very proud to have received the Outstanding Teacher Award in 2013 and runner-up in 2009.

 - Intimate Relationships (PSY 227)

 - First Year Seminar (FYS 110)

 I also lead travel study courses nearly every other year.
 Such as: